dwids/.github.io-/bas/series.md

 ## Paid Streaming

 #### Only Murders in the Building
 `comedy mystery thriller crime drama` Three strangers who share an obsession with true crime suddenly find themselves caught up in one.
+[Trailer](https://youtu.be/-V1rQdXXXyI)
 - On **Disney+**

 #### Morning Wars
 `drama`
 Known elsewhere at *The Morning Show*.
 Alex Levy anchors The Morning Show, a popular breakfast news program broadcast from Manhattan on the UBA network, which has excellent viewership ratings and is perceived to have changed the face of American television.
 After her on-air partner of 15 years, Mitch Kessler, is fired amidst a sexual misconduct scandal, Alex fights to retain her job as top news anchor while sparking a rivalry with Bradley Jackson, a haphazard field reporter whose series of impulsive decisions brings her into a new world of television journalism.
+[Trailer for s01](https://youtu.be/ZPYUpfIoM9w)
 - Season 1 and 2 on **Apple TV+**

 #### Vigil